Location

 0

-The University of Law also offers courses at the University of East Anglia, the University of Exeter, the University of Hull, the University of Reading, the University of Liverpool, the University of Sheffield, the University of Southampton, Newcastle University, Oxford Brookes University, and Royal Holloway, University of London.
+The University of Law also offers courses at the University of East Anglia, the University of Exeter, the University of Hull, the University of Reading, the University of Leicester, the University of Liverpool, the University of Sheffield, the University of Southampton, Newcastle University, Oxford Brookes University, and Royal Holloway, University of London.

 With a team of professionally qualified lecturers, business professionals and academic experts, alongside visiting professors and guest lecturers, the University offers an established teaching methodology that focuses on knowledge and practical skills.
 Plenty of practical and collaborative teaching is included, with high tutor contact hours.